Archives

 • Interreligious and Intercultural Studies

-Vol 3 No 2 (2020)
+Vol. 3 No. 2 (2020)

 The fifth edition of this journal comes at a time when the Covid-19 pandemic is showing signs of relentlessness, both in Indonesia and elsewhere around the world.
 The current data reveals that around 1.5 million people in 220 countries have fallen victim of Covid-19 and that 62 million more are suffering from it.
 To a certain extent, this has forced us to rethink about the efficacy of our strategy to fight against this deadly novel coronavirus.
 Or, whether we should just make peace with Covid-19, and find ways and means to coexist with it.
 What is clear is that until and unless the vaccine is developed, the world would remain on hold, while people will continue to suffer due to the social restrictions imposed by governments.